waheedahmed55/mfTest/README.md

 ```Java
 System.out.println(averageSiblings.analyze(users).getReport());
 ```
-* FavouriteFoodAnalyzer.java - Is used to generate the favorite food report.
+* *FavouriteFoodAnalyzer.java* - Is used to generate the favorite food report.
 When data is passed in from App.java I have created HashMap to store data by iterating over List<User> update the counts .
 Once Map is built I have converedted it into List to sort by count .

 * BirthMonthsAnalyzer.java - Is used to generate the births per month report.
 When data is passed in from App.java I have created HashMap to store data by iterating over List<User>, during iteration I get Calendar instance based on timestamp from the conversion I get month and then update the counts .
 Since the Calendar instance returns numeric value representing months I convert the numeric to string .

 * AverageSiblingsAnalyzer.JAVA - Is used to generate the average siblings report.
 When data is passed in from App.java I iterate over it and using getSiblings method get value and add into variable and finally divide with number of users/records.

-* com.mftest.mftestread.parsers - Under this package you will find the implmentation of
+* com.mftest.mftestread.parsers - Under this package you will find the implmentation of:

 - FileParser.java : This is interface which is implmented by CsvParser.java and JsonParser.java .
 ```Java
 public interface FileParser {